 Designing Interactivity (BSc)

 In Designing Interactivity, you will explore the ways and means of creating sound and music to work in flexible, non-linear ways.
 You’ll study the use of sound/music in interactive contexts and develop interactive media sound tracks.
 Building on prior work exploring narrative, you’ll learn to plot and plan digital audio in creative ways.
 You’ll produce audio/music to an interactive brief, possibly through collaboration with Acting & Performance or Computer Games Arts students or you might create generative sound for video mapping projection or VJing.

 This unit introduces you to the current working structures and operations of the UK and global music and media industries, giving insights into how music producers, film/media producers and businesses interact with each other on a creative and commercial basis.
 You’ll explore the roles of various intermediaries that operate, and intervene, between music producers, film/media producers, the rights owners and the users/consumers.

 We live in a consumer culture where sound and images play a fundamental role in determining social meaning and value.
 You’ll look at the role of audiences, politics and ideologies in historical, geographical and contemporary culture.
 You’ll consider hierarchies of lifestyle, taste and identity within a range of contexts, from club culture, music video, film, games and fashion shows.

 Self-Generated Project or Work Experience (BA/BSc)

-This is a group project in collaboration with Acting & Performance students, working under the supervision of practitioners based at the Farnham Maltings.
+This is a group project in collaboration with BA (Hons) Acting students, working under the supervision of practitioners based at the Farnham Maltings.
 You’ll instigate, provide content for and manage a two-day festival on campus.